-Advocacy and Doctors - how EOL Doulas can make your medical appointments easier for you
+Advocacy - how end of life doulas can make your medical appointments easier for you

 This almost painfully honest account of visits to medical practitioners for a 59 year old woman after a fall highlights the importance of dignity and respect for those of us in the position of needing to interact with doctors and medical practitioners on a regular basis.
 Please note: I am not talking about respect for our practitioners, as we are enculturated to do this anyway, and I personally do respect the amount of study and training medical and health practitioners put into their careers and work.

 No. I am talking about the need we all have as individuals to be treated with respect and dignity by our medical and health practitioners.